Colleen McCullough: Neurology career

+Writing career

-Following The Thorn Birds, McCullough wrote her magnum opus: seven novels on the life and times of Julius Caesar, each a colossus weighing in at up to 1,000 pages.
+Following The Thorn Birds, McCullough wrote her magnum opus: seven novels on the life and times of Julius Caesar, each featuring up to 1,000 pages.
 The Masters of Rome series preoccupied her for almost 30 years, from the early 1980s to the publication of the final volume in 2007.
 The research was a monumental task: a library of several thousand books and monographs on every aspect of Roman history and civilisation accumulated on the shelves of her home.
-She drew maps of cities and battlefields, scoured the world’s museums for busts and inscriptions, consulted experts in a dozen universities and recorded every known fact about her subject and his times.
+She drew maps of cities and battlefields, scoured the world's museums for busts and inscriptions, consulted experts in a dozen universities and recorded every known fact about her subject and his times.

 The success of these books enabled her to give up her medical-scientific career and to try to "live on [her] own terms."
 In the late 1970s, after stints in London and Connecticut, she settled on the isolation of Norfolk Island, off the coast of mainland Australia, where she met her husband, Ric Robinson.
 They married in April 1984.
-Under his birth name Cedric Newton Ion-Robinson, he was a member of the Norfolk Legislative Assembly.
+Under his birth name Cedric Newton Ion-Robinson, he was a member of the Norfolk Island Legislative Assembly.
 He changed his name formally to Ric Newton Ion Robinson in 2002.

+Following the publication of The Ladies of Missalonghi in 1987, McCullough was accused of having plagiarised The Blue Castle, a 1926 novel by L. M. Montgomery.
+McCullough responded that any similarities were due to subconscious recollection.